softwaredevelop/mql5/Indicators/MyIndicators/StochasticSlow_Pro.md

 * **Crossovers:** The crossover of the %K line and the %D signal line is a common trade signal.
 * **Divergence:** Look for divergences between the Stochastic and the price action.
 * **Using Heikin Ashi:** Selecting the Heikin Ashi option results in a significantly smoother oscillator, which can be useful for filtering out market noise.
-* **Caution:** The Stochastic is a range-bound oscillator and performs best in sideways markets.
-In a strong trend, it can remain in overbought or oversold territory for extended periods.